romaintrovallet/tutorials/NCS_BLE_DFU.md

 Things omitted for the sake of simplicity:

-- The TF-M mode (could not make it work with this example)
+- Building the app as Non-Secure Processing Environment + TFM as Secure Processing Environment (could not make it work with this example)
 - Custom keys (another tutorial is available)
-- Thingy91 as a target (nRF852840 on the Thingy91 shall not be used for this purpose)
+- Thingy91 as a target (nRF52840 on the Thingy91 shall not be used for this purpose)
 - Other OS than Windows

 Before starting this tutorial, it is recommended to read the following links: